qgis/QGIS-Documentation/docs/user_manual/plugins/plugins.rst

   plugins in early stages of development, which are generally unsuitable for production use.
 For these plugins, you can install either the stable or the experimental version, and at any moment switch from one to the other.
 * |checkbox| :guilabel:`Show also Deprecated Plugins`.
-Because they use functions that are no longer available in QGIS, these plugins are set deprecated and generally unsuitable for production use.
-They are grayed in the plugins list.
+These plugins are usually unmaintained because they have replacement functions in QGIS, a lack of maintainers, they rely on functions that are no longer available in QGIS...
+They are generally unsuitable for production use and appear grayed in the plugins list.

 By default, in the :guilabel:`Plugin Repositories` section, QGIS provides you with its official plugin repository with the URL